digbangbang/Qwen2-vl-sft/README.md

 Specifically, it performs SFT on Qwen2-vl, uses internal company data, that is fine-tunes Qwen2-vl for downstream tasks (labeling).

 It is tested on a dedicated dataset and can outperform GPT-4o.

+The test accuracy:

+The main training code is copyed from LLaMA-Factory.